 Budget impacts associated with improving diagnosis and treatment of atrial fibrillation in high-risk stroke patients – Journal of Comparative Effectiveness Research

-A 10 year study of hospitalized atrial fibrillation-related stroke in England and its association with uptake of oral anticoagulation – Oxford Academic
+A 10 year study of hospitalized atrial fibrillation-related stroke in England and its association with uptake of oral anticoagulation – European Heart Journal

 National census of UK endoscopy services in 2019 – BMJ Journals, Frontline Gastroenterology